 We've got a great recipe for homemade oven fries if you prefer not to deep fry the chips.

 7. Carefully place the chips into the fryer/pan and allow to cook gently for approximately 8 minutes.
 They should turn soft and still have a pale color.

 You can check if the chips are cooked by using a sharp knife and feel if it's soft inside.

 Take them out of the pan and place on your baking tray for now.
 We will refry them after the fish to give them a super crisp.

 8. Add the fizzy beer or fizzy water to your batter and gently mix it.
-It should have the consistency of a pouring cream or yoghurt.
+It should have the consistency of pouring cream or yogurt.
 If it is too thick, add a little of your fizzy liquid.